wso2/product-apim/README.txt

     * API Publisher web application is running at - https://localhost:9443/publisher You may sign in to the Publisher using the default administrator credentials (username: admin, password: admin).
-    * API Store web application is running at - https://localhost:9443/store You may sign in to the Store using the default administrator credentials (username: admin, password: admin).
+    * Developer Portal web application is running at - https://localhost:9443/devportal You may sign in to the devportal using the default administrator credentials (username: admin, password: admin).

 Documentation